jhoeljp/Sudoku/README.md

 # Sudoku Solver
+Download ALL files to run Sudoku Solver

-download and use the cmd: python3 SudokuS.py
+USE the cmd command >> python3 SudokuS.py

-IF loading new board: python3 SudokuS.py new_board.txt
+IF loading new board >> python3 SudokuS.py new_board.txt

 # System requirements
 python 3.4 or higher